sophiebatten123/SudokuGame/README.md

 # Site Improvements

 Some alterations were made from the original wireframe designs to improve User Experience (UX) including:

-- The difficulty selection was changed into a drop-down menu due to the site containing too much text and looking overcrowded.
-It was imperative that the site remaining simplistic and therefore this change was important.
+- The difficulty selection was changed into a drop-down menu; replacing radio buttons.
+This was done due to the site containing looking too overcrowded and overwhelming for the user.
+It was imperative that the site remained simplistic and therefore this change was important.
-- An on-screen keypad was created to improve User Experience on a mobile device.
+- An on-screen keypad was created to improve User Experience (UX) on a mobile device.
 After user testing it was apparent that using a mobile keypad to play the game was exhausting and therefore by creating an on-screen keypad it made the game easier to navigate.
+- Popup messaged

 # Features

 ## Game Board

-- The game board consists of 81 squares which have then been seperated into 9 sub boxes and styled using pastel shades.
+- The game board consists of 81 squares which have then been separated into 9 sub boxes and styled using pastel shades.
 - Boxes are interactive for the user and change colour based on the input.

 <details>